microsoft/uf2/README.md

 These configuration values can be read from `INFO_UF2.TXT` file.
-Presence of this file can be tested to see if the board supports `UF2` flashing, while contest, particularly `Board-ID` field, can be used for feature detection.
+Presence of this file can be tested to see if the board supports `UF2` flashing, while contest, particularly `BOARD_ID` field, can be used for feature detection.

 The current flash contents of the board is exposed as `CURRENT.UF2` file.
 This file includes the bootloader address space.
 The last word of bootloader